guilhemmarchand/DA-ITSI-TELEGRAF-OS/docs/compatibility.rst

 OS metrics collection compatibility
 ###################################

-Telegraf supports various operating systems and process architecture including any version of Linux and Windows.
+Telegraf supports various operating systems and process architectures including any version of Linux and Windows.

 For more information: